-Moreover, if you sear the steak on a pan afterward, it becomes tastier and helps you get a freshly cooked feel.
+Moreover, if you sear the steak using a cast iron skillet on a gas stove afterward, it becomes tastier and helps you get a freshly cooked feel.

-Cast iron pans are appropriate for cooking using low to medium heat.
+Cast Iron Skillets are appropriate for cooking using low to medium heat.
 Your steak also needs this range of temperature to get properly reheated.
 Let’s see how it’s done.